y-philly/jgade-code-googletest-version/README.md

 ### Coverage

-Below is the flow of getting the coverage of LedDriver.
+Below is the flow of getting the coverage of LedDriver on Cygwin shell.

 ```bash
 cd <root directory of this repository>/test/LedDriver